jipiboily/monologue/README.md

 # If you would like to change where this engine is mounted, simply change the :at option to something different.
 #
 # We ask that you don't use the :as option here, as Monologue relies on it being the default of "monologue"
-mount Monologue::Engine, :at => '/' # or whatever path, be it "/blog" or "/monologue"
+mount Monologue::Engine, at: '/' # or whatever path, be it "/blog" or "/monologue"
 ```

 ### 3. Migrate Monologue's database tables